snowdriftcoop/snowdrift/README.md

 technical experience can find ways to help.
 See our [how-to-help] page for more info about volunteering (including in non-programming ways).

-Our **[Contributor guide]** covers all the steps to getting involved with the Snowdrift code.
-It includes notes about our development practices, basic setup, and introductory resources for those new to Git or Haskell or even to programming generally.
+Our **[Contributor guide]** covers all the steps to getting started with the code.
+It includes notes about our development practices, basic setup, and introductory resources for those new to Git, Haskell, or even to programming in general.

+It talks about the following topics, summarized here:

 ### Building and testing the website

-To build the code on your local computer, follow our [Build instructions].
+Short version: follow our [Build instructions].

 ### Filing and searching issues/tickets

-For bugs and feature requests, we have a [ticket system at Taiga.io].
+Questions, bugs, and features are best handled in the [Issues] section of our main repository.
+However, you are welcome communicate with us in whatever way is most efficient for you.

 ### Communicating with us

-Please **ask for help** and/or let us know any confusion you have at any point via any of the communication channels mentioned below or elsewhere.
+Please **ask for help** and/or let us know any confusion you have at any point.
+We try to provide as many communication channels as possible.
 We're always happy to help guide newcomers through making their first contributions.

 Ways to get in touch:

+* [Create an issue] on Gitlab *(preferred)*

+* Create an issue on GitHub

 * Email us at <community@snowdrift.coop> to discuss your volunteer interests

 * Sign up on the [dev email list] and perhaps [other email lists] and send a message introducing yourself to the community.

 * Visit `#snowdrift` on freenode.net [IRC] for live chat.